OpenHFT/Chronicle-Wire/README-Chapter1.md

 Data{message='Hello World', number=1234567890, timeUnit=NANOSECONDS, price=10.5}
 ```

-## Write a message with a thread safe size prefix.
+## Write a message with a thread safe size prefix

 The benefits of using this approach are that
  - the reader can block until the message is complete.